-- More polarimetric modes are becoming available users are encouraged to contact salthelp@salt.ac.za to indicate their priorities. - SALT is expected to obtain NIR spectroscopic capabilities towards the middle of 2022.
-The current plan is for an IFU unit in the J and H-band. - A new detector for RSS is currently being procured we expect it to be in operation towards the end of 2022.
+- More polarimetric modes are becoming available users are encouraged to contact salthelp@salt.ac.za to indicate their priorities. - A new detector for RSS is currently under development we expect it to be in operation in 2024.

-1.5 Schedule for 2021-2 semester
+1.5 Schedule for 2023-1 semester